Do you want to be your own boss?

 The first step is to come up with a name.
 This may seem simple, but there’s a lot to consider, from how the name sounds to how well it works online and how it reflects the image you want to convey.

-For a full rundown of the process, check out my series on naming your business, which covers the process of coming up with a name, checking for duplicates, testing it, and deciding based on a checklist of key factors.
-You can get started with the following tutorial:
+For a full rundown of the process, check out my series on naming your business, Get started with the following tutorials:

 6. Create a Brand